 Mechanical loading, tensile or compressive, is caused by restrained thermal contraction.
 Restraint is the consequence of cores, geometry constraints and other factors, which act to resist the movement of the casting surface during solidification.
 To accommodate the restraint of a surface, mechanical strains are generated inside the casting.
-It is these mechanical strains and not the thermal strain that can transmit the compressive or tensile loads.
+It is these mechanical strains, and not the thermal strain, that can transmit the compressive or tensile loads.
 In the mushy zone, the individual solid and liquid phases are incompressible but the mixture is compressible, as noted by Martin et al. [4].
 In compression, liquid is squeezed out.
 In tension, liquid may be sucked in.
 If liquid is not available under tensile loading, due to the feeding flow being cut off, additional porosity may form.
-This porosity forms late in solidification, along grain boundaries.
-It is the initiation site for a hot tear and is referred to in this study as porosity due to solid deformation (PSD).
+This porosity forms late in solidification along grain boundaries.
+This porosity is the initiation site for a hot tear and is referred to in this study as porosity due to solid deformation (PSD).

 Experimental work by the Steel Founders' Society of America (SFSA) [5] demonstrated the effect of casting design on hot tearing.
-By changing various section lengths and thicknesses of a "T"-shaped steel casting, the effects of variation in hot spot size and strain on hot tearing was investigated.
-It was concluded that hot tears could be avoided by using filleted corners, smaller section size transitions and an unrestrained casting and gating layout.
+By changing various section lengths and thicknesses of a "T" shaped steel casting, the effects of variation in hot spot size and strain on hot tearing was investigated.
+It was concluded that hot tears could be avoided by using filleted corners, smaller section size transitions, and an unrestrained casting and gating layout.
 These methods enhance liquid feeding and reduce the tensile strain in the casting.

 Numerous hot tear indicators have been reported in the literature.
-Critical strain has been one measure of hot tearing susceptibility [6].
-However, the critical strain is dependent on many other parameters, such as the availability of liquid metal feeding and strain rate and cannot be used alone as an indicator of hot tears [7].
-A recently developed, physically based indicator is the RDG criterion developed by Rappaz et al. [3].
+One of the most recent, physically based indicators is the RDG criterion developed by Rappaz et al. [3].
 The RDG criterion is derived using a mass balance on a solidifying mushy zone.
 The mass balance is solved for the maximum sustainable strain rate.
-This is the strain rate beyond which cavitation or porosity formation occurs.
-The authors show that this criterion agrees with the well-known " Λ curves" for hot tearing from phenomenological models and experimental results.
-These " Λ curves" are graphs of certain hot tear criteria against solute concentration.
+This is the strain rate beyond which cavitation, or porosity formation, occurs.
+The authors show that this criterion agrees with the well-known " $\Lambda$ curves" for hot tearing from phenomenological models and experimental results.
+These " $\Lambda$ curves" are graphs of certain hot tear criteria against solute concentration.
 A peak is observed at a composition close to the maximum freezing range of an alloy.
-The model is developed using a one-dimensional domain, across the mushy zone and is thus, not immediately applicable to three-dimensional situations.
-The RDG criterion also is sensitive to the definition of the coherency temperature, i.e., the temperature at which the dendritic network can transmit stresses.
+The model is developed using a one-dimensional domain, across the mushy zone, and is thus not immediately applicable to three-dimensional situations.
+The RDG criterion also is sensitive to the definition of the coherency temperature, i.e. the temperature at which the dendritic network can transmit stresses.
 In continuous casting, this criterion is useful because the strain rate is directly related to the casting speed.
 However, it is not clear how the RDG criterion can be applied to shaped castings.